ArtificiallyLTD/Laravel-Senior-Coding-Test/README.md

-# Laravel Coding Test for Artificially
+# Senior Laravel Coding Test - Artificially

-Welcome to the first stage of our recruitment process at **Artificially**!
-This test is designed to assess your proficiency in **Laravel**, focusing on creating RESTful APIs, middleware, a custom Artisan command, and unit testing.
+Welcome to our technical assessment at **Artificially**.
+This test evaluates your proficiency in **Laravel** architecture, async processing, advanced validation, and testing practices.

 Our website: [artificially.io](https://artificially.io)